 THEAT 43/143 The People’s Voice: A Joint Collaboration Between the Community and UC Santa Barbara

 The People's Voice is an umbrella term for cutting-edge collaborations between the university and the community.
 The course was specifically named for the people to include a variety of arts initiatives for diversely marginalized populations where social justice is a concern.
 This course is for students who are passionate about their development as informed, engaged, and action-oriented citizen-artists.
 It is open to non-theater majors, as well as those students who are specializing in theater studies.
 Because of its permeability with social issues, The People's Voice can supplement educational and fieldwork objectives for teachers, therapists, social workers, and community organizers, as well as cultural workers in all arts disciplines.
 We look for novel combinations with media, citizen journalism, live theater and performance, and multimodal art strategies to destabilize the status-quo as well as celebrate society's disenfranchised voices throughout Santa Barbara and other parts of California.
-This is a course that is open to non-theater majors, as well as those students who are specializing in theater studies.
 Click here for additional information.